Skip to main content

 Classes

-Classes can also have functions as fields, references to its own fields can be achieved with self
+Classes can also have function as methods, references to its own fields can be achieved with self

 }